 - The Banff Springs Hotel originally cost $250,000 to build and was built opposite to how the architect intended it to be.

-I found that there was just enough history during Karen’s tour…just enough to keep my interest from wandering but I suspect she has much more up her sleeve!
+There was just enough history during Karen’s tour…just enough to keep my interest from wandering.
+However, I suspect she has much more up her sleeve!

 Alberta’s Seven Food Pillars

-Speaking of partnerships, Alberta Food Tours have worked closely with Tannis Such from Alberta Culinary Tourism Alliance to define exactly what Alberta cuisine is.
-We’re a province of immigrants but our natural culinary history is truly unique consisting of seven food ‘pillars’ which are all covered on this tour.
+Speaking of partnerships, Alberta Food Tours have worked closely with Tannis Such from Alberta Culinary Tourism Alliance to define Alberta cuisine.
+Though we’re a province of immigrants, our natural culinary history is truly unique.
+It consists of seven food ‘pillars’, which you can explore and discover through this tour.
 The seven food pillars of Alberta are: Bison, Beef, Canola, Honey, Red Fife, Root Vegetables, and Saskatoon Berries.

 It’s worth noting that all the fish and seafood served in the hotel are sustainably farmed or caught according to the Oceanwise designation.
-This includes the Mussels in the Moules Frites served in the newly opened Vermillion Room.
+This includes the delicious Mussels in the Moules Frites from the newly opened Vermillion Room.